ivanvoitovych/tour-of-heroes/step-9.md

 });
 ```

-Now, when the base path is `/api/heroes`, the application will return data from the repository with `HeroModel` type.
+When the base path is `/api/heroes`, the application will return data from the repository with the `HeroModel` type.
+In a real-world application, you most likely will need to map your DB entity object(s) to model(s) from Viewi.
-Everything that is returned from the callback function will be returned as a http response and automatically converted into the json content type if necessary.
+Everything that is returned from the callback function will be produced as an HTTP response and automatically converted into the JSON content type if necessary.

-And another one:
+Add another one:

 ```php
 Router::register('get', '/api/heroes/{id}', function (int $id) {